Leftover Candy Cookie Cake

 Or you can bake with it.
 And given that this is a baking-based food blog, I’m pretty sure you can guess which option I’m going to suggest.

 Have Snickers?
-Make these snickers cheesecake bars.
+Make these Snickers cheesecake bars.

 Peanut Butter Cups?
 Allow me to suggest this peanut butter cup cheesecake dip.
 Or perhaps a chocolate peanut butter cup layer cake.
 Maybe this one bowl chocolate peanut butter cup bundt cake is more your style?